Lie Group Decompositions for Equivariant Neural Networks: Conclusion

 Our contribution is largely theoretical, providing a framework by which equivariance/invariance to complex symmetry groups can be obtained.
 Further experiments will look to validate the applicability of our method to other data modalities, such as point clouds or molecules, as in~\citet{finzi2020generalizing}.

 While we have primarily focused on convolution operators, we remark that the tools explored here are immediately applicable to closely-related machine learning models which employ Lie groups and their regular representation for invariance/equivariance.
-For example, the `LieTransformer` architecture proposed in~\cite{hutchinson2021lietransformer} opts to replace convolutional layers with self-attention layers, while still using the Lie algebra of the group as a mechanism for incorporating positional information.
+For example, the `LieTransformer' architecture proposed in~\cite{hutchinson2021lietransformer} opts to replace convolutional layers with self-attention layers, while still using the Lie algebra of the group as a mechanism for incorporating positional information.
 They face the same challenge in that their parametrization is dependent on the mapping elements back and forth between a chosen Lie group and its Lie algebra, and they require a mechanism for sampling on the desired group.
 The methods presented here are directly applicable in this case.

 Future work will explore expanding the class of Lie groups employed by such models using the tools presented here.

-Another potential avenue to explore is the applicability of the presented tools to the problem of `partial` and `learned` invariance/equivariance~\citep{benton2020learning}.
+Another potential avenue to explore is the applicability of the presented tools to the problem of `partial' and `learned' invariance/equivariance~\citep{benton2020learning}.
 The sampling mechanism of the product decomposition allows one to specify a probability distribution for the non-orthogonal factor, which could be learned from data.